History of Programming Languages (conference): HOPL II

 The submitted and invited languages must have been documented by 1982.
 They also must have been in use or taught by 1985.

 As in HOPL I, there was a rigorous multi-stage review and revision process.

-Preprints of the proceedings were published in SIGPLAN Notices (volume 28, issue 3, March 1993).
-The final proceedings, including copies of the presentations and transcripts of question and answer sessions, was published as the ACM Press book: History of Programming Languages, edited by Thomas J. Bergin and Richard G. Gibson (Addison Wesley, 1996).
+Preprints of the proceedings were published in SIGPLAN Notices.
+The final proceedings, including copies of the presentations and transcripts of question and answer sessions, was published as the book titled History of Programming Languages II.

 HOPL III

 HOPL III was held June 9–10, 2007 in San Diego, California.
 Brent Hailpern and Barbara G. Ryder were the conference co-chairs.
 HOPL III had an open call for participation and asked for papers on either the early history or the evolution of programming languages.
 The languages must have come into existence before 1996 and been widely used since 1998, either commercially or within a specific domain.
-Research languages that had a great influence on subsequent programming languages were also candidates for submission.
+Research languages that had a great influence on subsequent languages were also candidates for submission.

 As with HOPL I and HOPL II, the papers were managed with a multiple stage review/revision process.

-The HOPL III programming languages can be broadly categorized into five classes (or paradigms): Object-Oriented (Modula-2, Oberon, C++, Self, Emerald, and BETA), Functional (Haskell), Scripting (AppleScript, Lua), Reactive (Erlang, StateCharts), and Parallel (ZPL, High Performance Fortran).
+The HOPL III languages can be broadly categorized into five classes (or paradigms): Object-oriented (Modula-2, Oberon, C++, Self, Emerald, BETA), Functional (Haskell), Scripting (AppleScript, Lua), Reactive (Erlang, Statecharts), and Parallel (ZPL, High Performance Fortran).
 Each HOPL III paper describes the perspective of the creators of the language.

 HOPL IV

-HOPL IV was to be held June 14–16, 2020 in London, United Kingdom, but was postponed to 2021 due to the COVID-19 pandemic.
+HOPL IV was held virtually on June 20–22, 2021 (it was postponed from 2020 due to the COVID-19 pandemic).
 The conference co-chairs were Guy L. Steele Jr. and Richard P. Gabriel.
 The languages covered in this conference had to be widely adopted by 2011.